adabwana/sp25-m7560-final-project/README.md

 4. When VSCode opens, look for the "Open in Dev Container" popup in the bottom right.
 Alternatively, press `Ctrl + Shift + P`, type "Dev Containers: Open Folder in Container", and select the project folder.

 5. Choose your development environment:
-   - R container: For feature engineering and visualization
+   - R container: For feature engineering and visualization (`recipes`)
-   - Python container: For modeling and additional plotting
+   - Python container: For modeling (`xgboost`, deep learning) and additional plotting
-   - LaTeX container: For presentation development
+   - LaTeX container: For presentation development (`beamer`)
    - Clojure container: For notebook rendering

 The Dev Container will automatically: